casefabric/guide/docs/cmmn/case-plan.md

 For this reason, CMMN introduces EventListeners, which specialise into TimerEventListeners and UserEventListeners.
 This enables CMMN to handle any event in a uniform way, namely as “standard events” that denote transitions in lifecycles.
 These standard events are handled via Sentries.

-**In the CaseFabric IDE**, you can drag the icons of both EventListeners to the canvas and fill in their properties and attach Sentries from it to other Plan Items.
+**In the Case Designer**, you can drag the icons of both EventListeners to the canvas and fill in their properties and attach Sentries from it to other Plan Items.
 Note that a UserEventListener can only be triggered by a Authorized Role.
 A TimerEventListener can be triggered by a lifecycle transition on a Plan Item or a Case File Item.

 ## Milestones